 If rates happen to go down, you have the option to refinance to a lower rate, which also provides flexibility.

 And if you invest money early on instead of paying down your mortgage, your gains can be exponentially better.

-Finally, there’s also the emotional element.
+I get it though, there’s the emotional element.
 Some folks like the idea of being debt-free, for better or worse, financially.

 Not everyone likes to invest in complicated securities or even seemingly benign blue chip stocks, so their goal might be to eliminate the debt overhang as quickly as possible.